Diversity and Inclusion Funds

 - Provide coaching opportunities for line managers to obtain practical advice for supporting those facing challenges e.g. carers, those with disabilities.
 It would also be used to signpost options so that our staff are aware of the policies and how they can be applied

 - Engage EOD team and external agencies to provide staff workshops based on the feedback from the initial evaluation eg. Assertiveness training.
-This may also include an event led by a role model within the Institute on best practices to achieve a healthy work-life balance
+This may also include an event led by a role model within the School on best practices to achieve a healthy work-life balance

 This project aims to work toward the goals set out by the Wellcome Trust to take an intersectional approach to equality and diversity and recognises that today’s students will be the managers, researchers and leaders of tomorrow and consequently they will help shape their organisation and workplace culture and be in a position to facilitate equality and diversity in across their profession.
 Many of our students, not only during their time at university, but also in future employment will work in international settings, those studying abroad are often immersed in a culture different from their own.

 The proposal is to develop several online Moodle based modules that will form a Cultural Competence training package.
 Working through these modules, student will gain knowledge of issues around equality and diversity including the legal framework, the business case, intersectionality, unconscious bias.
 They will be encouraged to develop the motivation and willingness to challenge inequality and champion fairness.
 The project will focus on developing interactive modules and will include a range of media including talking head videos, filmed actors and animations.
-We have recently developed a bespoke “Unconscious Bias” training resource for Veterinary Medicine Undergraduate Students (funded by the School of Veterinary Medicine) which is now embedded in the year 1 core curriculum.
+We have recently developed a bespoke “Unconscious Bias” training resource for Veterinary Medicine Undergraduate Students (funded by the Veterinary Medicine) which is now embedded in the year 1 core curriculum.
 Embedded within the module are a series of filmed scenarios (using actors) demonstrating examples of unconscious bias.
 This specific project will build on the success of the existing resource and create a suite of complementary resources designed to enhance cultural competence.
 The resources will cover a range of topics including:

 - The Case for Diversity and Inclusion - focus on the definitions, legal framework and the business case and benefits of multiculturism.